monroewilliams/trackball/hardware/README.md

 https://www.tindie.com/products/citizenjoe/pmw3389-motion-sensor/

+I also have a [custom-designed sensor board](./Custom.md) that pairs well with my custom main board, and can also be ordered from [JLCPCB](https://jlcpcb.com).

 ## Ball ##

 My original prototype used a regulation 2 1/4" (~57mm) billiard ball.
 The ADNS-9800 sensors I was using at the time really wanted some optical texture to be able to track the ball, and the best one I found was the cue ball from a pearlescent set I bought from eBay just for this project.